Manon Melis: Final years and retirement: 2013–2016

 In March 2016, the Dutch played the final game of their qualifying tournament for the 2016 Olympics, against Sweden.
 Miedema scored after five minutes from a pass by Melis.
 After Melis missed a chance, Sweden equalised and qualified for the Olympics.
 Melis said the Dutch team were still too inconsistent.
 She was disappointed that the young team would miss the opportunity to gain experience from playing the world's best.
 On 29 March 2016, Melis announced her retirement from international play to focus fully on her club football in the US league.
 She had earned 136 caps and scored 59 goals.
 In November 2016, she retired from professional football altogether.
 A few days later she performed the draw for the Euro 2017, to be held in the Netherlands.
 The Dutch went on to win the title without her.

 For nearly nine years Melis held the all-time goal-scoring record, until 15 June 2019, when Miedema surpassed Melis by scoring her 60th goal in a 3–1 win over Cameroon at a group stage match at the World Cup tournament in France.
-As of August 2022, Melis ranked second on the all-time goal scoring list for the Netherlands women's football team and seventh on the list of most caps earned.
+As of July 2023, Melis ranked third on the all-time goal scoring list for the Netherlands women's football team.